-Professor Yuliya Guseva is the Head of the Fintech and Blockchain Research Program of the Rutgers Center for Corporate Law and Governance.
-Her research and teaching interests are capital markets, securities law, law and economics, financial regulation, fintech, international business law, and regulation of cryptoassets.
+Professor Guseva serves as the Director of the Fintech and Blockchain Research Program of the Center for Corporate Law and Governance.
+She is engaged in extensive academic and policy research on financial regulation, securities law, international law, capital markets, and digital innovation.

-Professor Guseva’s scholarship includes articles and essays published or forthcoming in the George Washington Law Review, Boston College Law Review (twice), Stanford Journal of Blockchain Law & Policy (lead article, peer-reviewed), Journal of Corporation Law, Southern California Law Review Postscript, Maryland Law Review, Columbia Business Law Review, Cardozo Law Review, and Oxford University Press, among others.
-Her recent articles were selected for republication in the Securities Law Review.
+Professor Guseva’s scholarship includes articles and essays published or forthcoming in the George Washington Law Review, Boston College Law Review, Yale Journal on Regulation Bulletin, Journal of Corporation Law, Southern California Law Review Postscript, Maryland Law Review, Stanford Journal of Blockchain Law & Policy (peer-reviewed), Law and Contemporary Problems (peer-reviewed), Columbia Business Law Review, Cardozo Law Review, and other journals.
+Three of her recent articles have been selected for republication in the Securities Law Review.

-Professor Guseva joined Professor Carol Goforth in coauthoring the second edition of Regulation of Cryptoassets, a textbook which was published by West Academic in May 2022.
+Professor Guseva has joined Professor Carol Goforth in coauthoring the second and third editions of Regulation of Cryptoassets, a textbook published by West Academic.
 Guseva's work has been selected for presentation at the annual meetings of the American Law and Economics Association, the European Association of Law and Economics, the DC Fintech Week, and other prestigious venues.
-Her recent article was featured as one of the winning papers at the DC Fintech Week 2022.
+Her recent article was featured as one of the winning papers at the DC Fintech Week.
+Yuliya Guseva is a frequent speaker at conferences and symposia.
+She often provides commentary on fintech and crypto and has been quoted in many leading publications, including the Financial Times, Reuters, Fortune Magazine, Bloomberg, The Block, CoinDesk, CoinTelegraph, and others.

-Professor Guseva has taught a broad range of courses, including Securities and Capital Market Regulation, Financial Regulation and Innovation, Regulation of Cryptoassets, Corporate Finance, Transactions, Transactional Competition, Accounting and Financial Statement Analysis, International Business Transactions, and Commercial Law.
-In the fall of 2015, Guseva was a Visiting Scholar at Cornell Law School.
-Guseva has replicated Cornell’s Transactional Lawyering Competition at Rutgers Law.
+Professor Guseva served as Vice Dean of Rutgers Law School (Newark) during the Law School's transition from a co-deanship structure to a united governance model.
+At Rutgers and other schools, Guseva has taught a broad range of courses, including Securities and Capital Market Regulation, Financial Regulation, Regulation of Cryptoassets, Corporate Finance, Commercial Law, Transactions, Transactional Competition, Accounting and Financial Statement Analysis, International Business Transactions, and others.
+Guseva was a Visiting Scholar at Cornell Law School in the fall of 2015.
 In the spring of 2021, Professor Guseva joined the Department of Legal Studies of the Central European University in Vienna, Austria, as a Visiting Professor.

 Prior to her appointment at Rutgers, Professor Guseva was a Visiting Assistant Professor at Fordham Law School, where she taught Commercial Law and International Business Transactions, postdoctoral research fellow in the Program in the Law and Economics of Capital Markets at Columbia Law School, and Kauffman Legal Research Fellow at Columbia Law School.
 Professor Guseva holds an S.J.D. from Central European University (summa cum laude) and an LL.M. from Columbia University, where she was a Harlan Fiske Stone Scholar.